 Both cameras are available in two different colors (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is notably smaller (10 percent) than the Panasonic GX9.
 Moreover, the A6300 is slightly lighter (1 percent) than the GX9.
 It is noteworthy in this context that the A6300 is splash and dust-proof, while the GX9 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (GX9) and the Sony E-Mount Lens Catalog (A6300).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 Concerning battery life, the GX9 gets 260 shots out of its DMW-BLG10 battery, while the A6300 can take 400 images on a single charge of its NP-FW50 power pack.
-The power pack in the A6300 can be charged via the USB port, which can be very convenient when travelling.
+The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.